CE445 CONCRETE-MAKING MATERIALS

 Course Learning Outcomes

-- the student will be able to identify and select the proper cement for a given task.
+B) be able to select the proper cement for a given task.

-- the student will be able to select the proper combination of aggregates for a given task.
+D) understand the impact of aggregates on concrete and select a proper combination of aggregates for a given task.

 Program Outcomes Matrix